loomnetwork/go-loom/backup/README.md

 # Backup

 * Create an extra node, which will be the backup node.
 It should have it's `--peers` pointing to the live nodes.
-They should not reference this node at all.
+The live nodes should not reference this node at all.
 * Run [backup.sh](https://github.com/loomnetwork/go-loom/tree/master/backup/utils/backup.sh) periodically.

 ## backup.sh